metomi/rose/sphinx/installation.rst

   ``rose-meta/`` directory.
 * Set up a crontab job to regularly update the working copies.

-For example, suppose you want to deploy Rose configuration metadata under ``/etc/rose-meta/`` at your site.
+For example, suppose you want to deploy Rose :ref:`Metadata` under ``/etc/rose-meta/`` at your site.
 You can do::

    # Deployment location